single-cell-data/SOMA/brainstorming.md

 Parameters:

 - uri - location at which to create the object
 - schema - an Arrow Schema defining the per-column schema.
 This schema must define all columns, including columns to be named as index columns.
-The column name `__rowid` is reserved for the pseudo-column of the same name.
+The column name `soma_rowid` is reserved for the pseudo-column of the same name.
 If the schema includes types unsupported by the SOMA implementation, an error will be raised.
 - is_indexed - boolean.
 If `false`, this is a non-indexed dataframe.
 If `true`, is an indexed dataframe and `index_column_names` must be specified.
 - index_column_names - an list of column names to use as index columns, aka "dimensions" (e.g., `['cell_type', 'tissue_type']`).
 All named columns must exist in the schema, and at least one index column name is required.
 Index column order is significant and may affect other operations (e.g. read result order).
 This parameter is undefined if `is_indexed` is False (i.e., if the dataframe is non-indexed).
 - platform_config - optional storage-engine specific configuration